-- Send a mass email to your contact list with a simple message, "This issue is important to me and I believe in the goal of reducing violence." - The next time you are walking to class with a friend, have one conversation and tell them that ending violence matters to you. - Make bystander intervention or sexual violence on campus the topic of a paper or speech you have to do for a class. - Bring a friend to an awareness event. - Work to ensure organizations you are involved in collaborate with prevention efforts on campus. - Find out how Art and Activism work to end violence (Google it!). - If you suspect that a friend is in an abusive relationship, ask them, and provide information about available resources. - If you see someone spike another person's drink with alcohol or drugs, stop them, and call the Department of Public Safety (or your program's campus security department -if outside Vermont) or 911, distract by spilling the drink, or get someone else to let the person know that their drink is unsafe to consume. - If you choose to leave an event early, account for the people who were in your group. - If you see someone at an event who has had too much to drink, ask them if they need to be walked home or assisted in any way. - If you hear what sounds like yelling or fighting in your residence hall, apartment, the locker room, or any other location, talk with a residential life staff member, your Commons dean, a professor, a coach, program director or someone else who can help. - If someone needs your help and you don't have the answer, contact your resources and find someone who does.
+- Send a mass email to your contact list with a simple message, "This issue is important to me and I believe in the goal of reducing violence." - The next time you are walking to class with a friend, have one conversation and tell them that ending violence matters to you. - Make bystander intervention or sexual violence on campus the topic of a paper or speech you have to do for a class. - Bring a friend to an awareness event. - Work to ensure organizations you are involved in collaborate with prevention efforts on campus. - Explore how art and activism can be a part of ending violence.
+Create your own art or explore opportunities to engage in activism. - If you suspect that a friend is in an abusive relationship, ask them, and provide information about available resources. - If you see someone spike another person's drink with alcohol or drugs, stop them, and call the Department of Public Safety (or your program's campus security department -if outside Vermont) or 911, distract by spilling the drink, or get someone else to let the person know that their drink is unsafe to consume. - If you choose to leave an event early, account for the people who were in your group. - If you see someone at an event who has had too much to drink, ask them if they need to be walked home or assisted in any way. - If you hear what sounds like yelling or fighting in your residence hall, apartment, the locker room, or any other location, talk with a residential life staff member, your class dean or other staff member, a professor, a coach, program director or someone else who can help. - If someone needs your help and you don't have the answer, contact your resources and find someone who does.